turgu1/ESP-IDF-InkPlate/README.md

 A porting effort to the ESP-IDF framework for the e-Radionica InkPlate software that can be find [here](https://github.com/e-radionicacom/Inkplate-Arduino-library).

 --> Work in progress.
-Not ready yet. <--
+It is usable, but testing remains to be completed. <--

 Look in the `examples` folder for ready-made applications.
 This library is conform to the PlatformIO IDE extension.
 All examples can be compiled using PlatformIO.